Skip to content

 How to Defrost Poi

-1. Remove from the freezer and allow poi to defrost at room temperature for two hours.
+1. Remove from the freezer and allow poi to defrost at room temperature for two hours or defrost in the refrigerator overnight..

-2. Remove from bag and warm in either microwave or stovetop.
+2. Remove from bag and warm in either the microwave or stovetop.

 Microwave: Open the package and break the poi into smaller pieces.
-Add poi pieces to a microwave-safe bowl, add 1/4 cup water* for each pound of poi and microwave on high for 4 minutes or until smooth.
+Add poi pieces to a microwave-safe bowl, add ~ 1/4 cup water* for each pound of poi.
+Microwave on high for 4 minutes and whisk until smooth.
+Microwave for 30 seconds-1minute if it is not cool after 4 minutes.
 Let cool to room temperature to serve.

 *If in doubt, use less water.
 You can always add more water later.